-Quantum Information, Complexity and Black Holes

-Lecturer: Prof. Alioscia Hamma
+Quantum Information, Complexity and Black Holes - part1 Lecturer: Prof. Alioscia Hamma Email: alioscia.hamma@unina.it Period: January | Hours: 6 Teaching mode: in presence This course is aimed at providing advanced tools from Quantum Info

-Email: alioscia.hamma@unina.it

-Period: January | Hours: 6

-Teaching mode: in presence

 This course is aimed at providing advanced tools from Quantum Information theory for the description of complex quantum phenomena and information scrambling in local quantum systems, with an emphasis on black holes.
 We will give a mathematical description of the spreading of information and how causality emerges in local quantum systems.
 The interplay between entanglement, complexity and information paradox in black holes will be discussed together with a survey of open research problems.